netcinematics/ALPHABITZ_AI_GOOGLE_CAPSTONE/README.md

 This is the story of a language enhancement experiment.

+Inspirational vision:

 > What if language could be anything?

-What if we could talk to people 1,000 years in the future - and look back at all our YouTubes
+To set the scene.
+Let's travel 1,000 years into the future - to year 3025.

+> Now join your distant relatives, in a look back at all your YouTubes!

-What would they say.
+What will they see is antiquated?

 > How will AI change us?